 The next step in the research procedure was to identify key trends and areas in Industry 4.0 field.
-Crucial related keywords were identified and listed in Table 2.

-Key trends and areas in Industry 4.0 field in Industry 4.0 first published nr c (mi
+The research conducted on the defined set of publication confirmed the preliminary research results presented in the Introduction section.
+Ten crucial related keywords were identified.
+Further study was based on analysis of the number of publications on the se areas, to show their relative importance.
+The results are presented in the table (Table 2).

+I4.0 Pillar nr of publications first published

+Simulation 2553204 1900

-Big Data and Analytics 1974 46719
+Big Data and Analytics 46719 1974

-Cloud Computing 2007 40038
+Cloud Computing 40038 2007

-Internet of Things 2002 38139
+Internet of Things 38139 2002

-Additive Manufacturing 1996 16109
+Additive Manufacturing 16109 1996

-Augmented Reality 1993 15664
+Augmented Reality 15664 1993

-Cyber-Physical System 2006 7045
+Cyber-Physical System 7045 2006

-Horizontal and Vertical Integration 1927 4970
+Horizontal and Vertical Integration 4970 1927

-Cyber Security 1999 4931
+Cyber Security 4931 1999

-Autonomous Robots 1985 2828
+Autonomous Robots 2828 1985

-Table 2 - Publications on Industry 4.0 pillars
+Table 2 Publications on Industry 4.0 pillars